Pluggable-Transports/Pluggable-Transports-website/_posts/2018-09-30-spec-update.md

 ---
 The latest version of the Pluggable Transports specification has been released, and is available [here](https://github.com/Pluggable-Transports/Pluggable-Transports-spec/tree/master/releases/PTSpecV2.1Draft1).

 A major change in this revision is that it has been moduralized, so that components can be upgraded independently.
-The new spec consists of the following documents:
+The new spec consists of the following PDF documents:

 * Base specification v2.1
 * Dispatcher IPC Interface v2.1